Hyundai and Kia say they are not talking to Apple about self-driving cars - KESQ

 The statement added that Hyundai has received requests from “numerous companies” about developing self-driving electric cars, but that “no decision has been made as we are in the beginning stage.”

-Kia Motors, which is owned by Hyundai, referred CNN Business to its parent company’s statement.
+Kia Motors, which is part of the Hyundai Motor Group, referred CNN Business to its parent company’s statement.

 Apple declined to comment.

 The announcement jolted investors who had been betting on some kind of tie-up between the companies based on weeks of speculation and local news reports.
-Kia’s stock plummeted 13%, putting it on track for its worst day since 2008.
-Hyundai’s stock fell 5.6%.
+Kia’s stock plummeted nearly 15%, its worst day since at least 2001, according to data provider Eikon Refinitiv.
+The fall wiped $5.4 billion off its market value.

 News media in the country reported just last week that Kia was closing in on a major deal with Apple for a partnership to build a new vehicle, sending Kia’s stock to its best day in more than two decades.